Applying AI to secure the payments ecosystem

 - Learn the application of AI techniques and the deployment of AI-based payment product

 Chiranjeet Chetia is a lead data scientist at Visa.
-With the scale of data Visa observes every day, he’s immersed into finding meaning and value from this data.
+With the scale of data Visa observes every day, he’s immersed in finding meaning and value from this data.
 To this end, he often collaborates with stakeholders across business and technology at Visa to conduct proof of concepts with the end goal of creating data- and AI-powered products or services for Visa.
-He has 10+ years of experience in the payments domain, most of it in the realms of ecommerce.
+He has 10+ years of experience in the payments domain, most of it in the realm of ecommerce.
 Previously, he had various stints from managing SMB merchant risk to managing global collections strategy at PayPal.
-He holds an MS degree in statistics from Virginia Tech, where he also was a Provost Bioinformatics Fellow.
+He holds an MS degree in statistics from Virginia Tech, where he also was a provost bioinformatics fellow.

 Diversity and Inclusion Sponsor

 Premier Exhibitor Plus

 R & D and Innovation Track Sponsor